Man charged with hate crime after rant at California Taco Bell caught on video

 Singh Tejinder, 37, of Union City, was filmed shouting at another man at a Taco Bell in Fremont on Aug.
 21, according to police.

-The victim, Krishnan Jayaraman, told Nexstar’s KRON that the suspect’s offensive rant lasted more than eight minutes.
+The victim, Krishnan Jayaraman, told KTLA sister station KRON that the suspect’s offensive rant lasted more than eight minutes.

 “He again said, ‘Hey, pick up your bean burrito and leave.
 You’re a vegetarian right?
 You don’t eat beef.
 You should eat beef.
 You Indians should eat beef,’” Jayaraman told KRON.